Wills and Estate Planning Solicitor Cardiff

 Wills and estate planning are a core part of Dawson and Gardiner’s services.
 We have many years of experience looking after simple and complex wills and estate planning needs.
-We provide advice and offer personal service that is both cost effective and practical.
+We provide advice and offer personal service in our Cardiff office that is both cost effective and practical.

 At Dawson and Gardiner Solicitors we won’t just prepare a Will and associated documents for you, we sit down with you to discuss your specific personal situation and determine the best arrangement to ensure you protect both your assets and your family and friends.

 Our Wills & Estate Planning team work closely with financial advisers and tax experts to investigate the regulations and issues surrounding your estate plan.
 We also will make sure that you understand the implications of the arrangements that are put in place.

 For more information or if you have any questions please give our friendly team a call on 02 4954 8666

 Services Provided by our Wills and Estate Lawyers

 At Dawson & Gardiner Solicitors, our wills and estate lawyers are highly skilled at providing effective advice and representation on a range of wills and estate law matters including:

 - Probate and Administration of Deceased Estates